astajd/annitia-final-submission/docs/METHODOLOGY.md

 ## How selection decisions were made

 Component-level model and blend-parameter selection was driven by out-of-fold (OOF) cross-validation.
-Two choices were exceptions, disclosed explicitly: the 12 kPa liver-stiffness gate threshold was a clinical choice (out-of-fold evaluation marginally favored a higher threshold), and the final candidate among several was selected with reference to the public leaderboard.
+Two choices were exceptions, disclosed explicitly: the 12 kPa liver-stiffness gate threshold was a clinical choice (out-of-fold evaluation marginally favored a higher, 18 kPa threshold), and the primary submission among the candidates sharing the 12 kPa gate was selected with reference to the public leaderboard.
 The precise basis for each decision is tabulated in `LEAKAGE_AUDIT.md`.

 The Track A models used 5x10 repeated stratified cross-validation (5 folds, 10 repeats), stratified by event indicator, with a base random seed of 42 and per-repeat seed offsets, aggregating across folds by mean-of-ranks.
 Repeated CV was chosen to reduce the variance of fold estimates, which matters when selecting between candidates whose true performance differs by small margins.